 Again, this recipe contains soy, which has turned out not to be the wonder food many thought and hoped it would be.

-Our recommended books for this page
+Recommended books for this page

-Here are some initial book suggestions.
-All have recipes.
+Here are some excellent initial book suggestions.